operasoftware/gstreamer/README.txt

 == Building on Mac ==

-Build on 10.5 Prefered
+The code has been built successfully on MacOSX 10.7 (and it still ran successfully on 10.5).

 pkg-config and yasm from MacPorts are needed.

-To build gstvp8dec, headers for libvpx must be installed in a system search path.
+To build gstvp8dec, headers for libvpx must be installed in a system search path, or pointed to by VPX_HEADERS (in the Makefile).

 $ cd macosx
 $ make release (or debug)